AndreaCrotti/personal-blog/src/why_ide_sucks.rst

 in general a bad thing, but unless you plan to use *one* and *only one* programming language, you will experience that the quality of the plugins for other languages will not be the same.

+In plus it takes years before reaching a plugin with a decent quality for a new language, which leads to the.

 Slow and extremely memory hungry